OpenDEM/FastAI4DEM/README.md

 **These are only templates, no better results could be achieved than with a simple bicubic upsampling.**
 If you achieve any proper results please get in contact.

-Have a look at [https://opendem.info/superResolution.html](https://opendem.info/superResolution.html) for detailed information.
+Have a look at [https://opendem.info/superResolution.html](https://opendem.info/superResolution.html) for detailed background information.

 Based on the implementations of benymd [GitHub](https://github.com/benymd/super_resolution).